 A Foodies Guide To Hong Kong

-Mana – Mana is probably on of the best “fast food” vegetarian places I’ve been to.
+Mana – Mana is probably one of the best “fast food” vegetarian places I have been to.
 I’ve been there about four times now and love it.
 You can get wraps, salad bowls, desserts, juices.
 All of it is vegetarian and relatively cheap.
 It’s crazy busy at lunch time so avoid peak times.

 Cupping Room – It’s pretty easy to walk by this place if you don’t know where it is!
 Tucked away on Hong Kong Island this is a great place to grab a coffee or a toastie!

 Lok Cha Tea House – A vegetarian foodies dream!
 All I wanted was some dim sum so I was stoked to find this dim sum house in Hong Kong Park!
 I went a little crazy ordering but everything was really good.
-The only thing I wouldn’t get was the sesame rice wraps because it tasted like peanut butter in a floppy rice paper.
+The only thing I wouldn’t get was the sesame rice wraps because it tasted like peanut butter on a floppy rice paper.
 Their dumplings and onion cakes were awesomeeee though.
-You have to order a tea with your food and the tea is as expensive as the food so choose wisely.
+You have to order a tea with your food which I thought was strange.
+The tea is as expensive as the food so choose wisely.

 Teakha – When I saw the name Teakha I knew I had to go!
 Teakha is the name of my dog so I couldn’t help myself.
 We got some scones and the matcha white chocolate one was amazinggg.
-Since they are so small you have to order a drink as well.
-I wasn’t a huge fan of the chai I got but I think that’s because they put pepper in it and I detest pepper.
+Since Teakha is such a small cafe you have to order a drink as well in order for the owners to keep the place running.
+I wasn’t a huge fan of the chai I got but it’s worth checking out.

 Mammy Pancake – Hong Kong is famous for their egg waffles and this is definitely the place to get them!
 I got the chestnut egg waffle and Aaron got the coffee one.
 I really wanted to go back and try the green tea and chocolate but didn’t have time.
 Next time I will for sure!
 If you’re a foodie Instagramer this is your place!

 Tai Cheong Bakery – Still one of the best bakeries I’ve ever been to!
-This place is usually lined up out the door but they move quick.
-Their egg tarts are unreallllll.
+This place is usually lined up out the door but it moves quick.
+Their egg tarts are unreal.
 Hands down one of my favourite to go treats in Hong Kong.

 Dim Sum Square – While their vegetarian menu is limited they are really cheap and really good.
 I got mostly deserts and Aaron got an assortment of dim sums.